 Reusability.
 During development we have and will pay very close attention to the reusability of the code created.
 We work to solve every non-trivial computing problem we encounter as a stand-alone library.
 All our libraries are released under open source licenses (MIT and GPL v.2).
 We publish all the code using the public repository site, Github.
 As a result, all the changes made by us are available essentially in real time through the repositories.
 We write exhaustive acceptance and regression test suites to “document” library functionality and to avoid bug introduction.
 The APIs of each library are fully documented in English and available at the code repository, as well as being supplied with the library itself.
 Every change introduced in the library is run through a Continuous Integration server, often through several Ruby language versions.
 We pay full attention to users’ feedback, and carefully consider every patch submitted by users.
 So far we have incorporated all of the patches sent to us.
 To ease the upgrade burden for our user base we follow naming conventions and best practices of semantic versioning for our libraries.
 We also follow guidelines for Ruby language style and refactor our libraries when opportunities arise.
 All the libraries are easily installed using Ruby standards.
 So far we enjoy growing popularity of our developments, and up to date our libraries had been installed ~150 000 times.

 Sustainability.
 Short term sustainability is going to be achieved via this grant.
-Also we will pursue following opportunities.
+Also we will pursue following opportunities:.
 We will use funds available to other Global Names participants to have full mirrors of our services.
 We will continue to solicit funding from emerging opportunities.
 We will increase integration of our services with Encyclopedia of Life.
 We will encourage more active participation of Global Names Europe and Global Names China.
 We recently received a supplementary award for creating full mirror of our services at Chinese Academy of Science and plan to have it working, and transfer knowledge about maintaining it by the end of 2013.

 5. Overview of GNDIRS Production Time Line